The NHS in the East of England and in North London is working together to review the services at Mount Vernon Cancer Centre.

 The review started in May 2019.
 It is being led by a Programme Board chaired by the Regional Director of Specialised Commissioning and Health and Justice for the East of England.
 It has representatives from Healthwatch Hillingdon and Healthwatch Hertfordshire, London and East of England Cancer Alliances, local STPs, CCGs, and a number of acute hospitals, including East and North Herts and Hillingdon Hospitals NHS trusts.

-The first stage of the review is about developing options and consists of four parts:
+The first stage of the review is about developing gathering information of four parts:

 - Reviewing data – for example, looking at where patients come from to Mount Vernon and which parts of their treatment they have elsewhere, what patient outcomes are like, travelling times for services such as radiotherapy.